Head of Physics: Mr Matthew Rivers

 In the Lower School, girls are introduced to the basic concepts and vocabulary of the subject through studying ideas such as the behaviour of light, forces and electrical circuits.
 As with the other two sciences, experimental work is very important in Physics and we aim to teach as much as we can through practical activities.
-Over this two-year period, we will build on the knowledge and understanding that girls bring in from their previous schooling, cover the content of the Common Entrance syllabus and so make them ready to for the start of their GCSE course.
+Over this two-year period, we will build on the knowledge and understanding that girls bring in from their previous schooling, cover the content of the Common Entrance syllabus and so prepare them for their GCSE course.

-In the Upper School, commencing in the Upper Fourth (Y9), girls start the Edexcel International GCSE course in physics.
-They will study this for two periods per week in Upper Fourth and four periods per week in Lower Fifth and Upper Fifth.
+In the Upper School, commencing in the Upper Fourth (Year 9), girls start the Edexcel International GCSE course in physics.
+They will study this for two periods per week in Upper Fourth and four periods per week in Lower Fifth (Year 10) and Upper Fifth (Year 11).
 This is a broad course that covers all the main branches of the subject and is examined by two papers at the end of Upper Fifth.
 Practical skills are taught and practised throughout the course and are assessed in the written papers alongside the more theoretical material.

-Full details of the curriculum are available in the GCSE and Sixth Form options publications whilst further information about the teaching and learning of physics at Downe House may be obtained by contacting the Head of Department, Matthew Rivers firstname.lastname@example.org
+Full details of the curriculum are available in the GCSE and Sixth Form options publications whilst further information about the teaching and learning of physics at Downe House may be obtained by contacting the Head of Department, Matthew Rivers; Email: email@example.com

-Beyond the classroom, the department offers further challenge and support to pupils through a number of activities.
-Each year a team of our Lower Sixth girls participate very successfully in the Engineering Education Scheme, in which they work with an industrial partner to design and build a device to solve a real Engineering problem.
-We also have a pupil-led Physics Society which gives the opportunity for extension through talks and experimental projects including Electronics and Astronomy and some of our girls participate successfully in the various competitions of the Physics Olympiad.
-Girls are also encouraged to attend Science or Engineering courses during their holidays to help them see more of these subjects in action and show them possibilities for future careers.
+Beyond the classroom, the Department offers further challenge and support to pupils through a number of activities.
+Each year, a team of our Lower Sixth girls participate very successfully in the Engineering Education Scheme, in which they work with an industrial partner to design and build a device to solve a real-life engineering problem.
+We also have a pupil-led Physics Society which gives the opportunity for extension through talks and experimental projects including electronics and astronomy and some of our girls participate successfully in the various competitions of the Physics Olympiad.
+Girls are also encouraged to attend science or engineering courses during their holidays to help them see more of these subjects in action and show them possibilities for future careers.

 The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover